 HOW TO GIVE US FEEDBACK OR MAKE A COMPLAINT

-We welcome your feedback and complaints as an opportunity to learn and help us to be better at what we do, with a key focus on safety related issues, as well as accessibility complaints.
+We welcome all your feedback and insight as a valuable opportunity to learn and help us to be better at what we do, with a key focus on safety related issues, as well as accessibility complaints.
 We want to make it easy for you to contact us, so this document shows how you can get in touch with us in a variety of ways.

 Our colleagues are trained to handle complaints fairly and efficiently.
-They are empowered to solve most problems there and then, if they can.
-Some of our Customer Experience Ambassadors on board our trains speak more than one language and will do their best to help our customers, so please speak to them directly.
+They are empowered to solve problems there and then.
+Some of our Customer Experience Ambassadors speak more than one language and will do their best to help our customers, so please speak to them directly.

 ON OUR WEBSITE